grrtvnlw/Scene-It/README.md

 - Challenge #3: Saving Data To and Loading Data From Local Storage

 An additional challenge with this project was learning how to use local storage and understanding how to work with JSON data.
-I learned about methods such as `JSON.parse` and `JSON.stringify` to convert JSON data into a JavaScript Object and vice versa.
-I also learned to use local storage methods such as `localStorage.getItem()` and `localStorage.setItem()` to save the users' watchlist data to their browser.
+I learned about methods such as `JSON.parse` and `JSON.stringify` to convert JSON data into a JavaScript Object that I could work with and vice versa.
+I also learned to use local storage methods such as `localStorage.getItem()` and `localStorage.setItem()` to save the user's watchlist data to their browser.

 ## Minimum Viable Product
 ## Stretch Goals